milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 3 min article
 Threats and offensive language policy

-Threats, offensive language and hate speech are not allowed on eBay.
+Threats, offensive language, and hate speech are not allowed on eBay.